Community Engagement Options

 Short term projects typically last from a few hours to a day.
 On these projects, you might help with a shift at an event or a project that doesn't need the same people working on it week after week, such as planting trees or socializing animals.
 The CCE offers three types of short term projects: CCE-led projects, individual projects, and group projects.

 CCE-led service projects are facilitated by CCE project leaders that last between one and three hours and are completed in a single day.
 These are great for students with busy schedules, for students who need to meet service requirements, and those who simply want to try several different projects to find out where they can have the best experience and make the biggest difference.
 Sign up for as many or as few CCE-led service projects as you like each semester!

 Transportation is provided, and CCE Project Leaders facilitate a reflection after the project to help frame your service experience.
 There is no need to bring your own Record of Civic Engagement form because Project Leaders bring a sign in sheet for participants.

-Sometimes, you just want to do a service project with your club, house, residence hall floor, or friends!
-The CCE can set up a special project just for your group to meet your interests and needs.
-Group projects are open to all students, and we will work with your group to help find the best community service experience for you.
+The CCE can set up a special project tailored to your club, house, residence hall floor, or friends!
+Group projects are open to all students—the CCE will work with your group to help find the best community service experience for you.

 Pen Friends Program